 Green water management comprises effective soil and water conservation practices put in place by land users.
-These practices address sustainable water resource utilisation in a catchment, or a river basin, at source.
-Green water management increases productive transpiration, reduces soil surface evaporation, controls runoff, encourages groundwater recharge and decreases flooding.
-It links water that falls on rainfed land, and is used there, to the water resources of rivers, lakes and groundwater: green water management aims to optimise the partitioning between green and blue water to generate benefits both for upstream land users and downstream consumers.
+These practices address sustainable water resource utilization in a catchment, or a river basin, at the source.
+Green water management increases productive transpiration, reduces soil surface evaporation, controls runoff, encourages groundwater recharge, and decreases flooding.
+It links water that falls on rainfed land and is used there, to the water resources of rivers, lakes, and groundwater: green water management aims to optimize the partitioning between green and blue water to generate benefits both for upstream land users and downstream consumers.

 Green Water Credits (GWC) is a financial mechanism that supports upstream farmers to invest in improved green water management practices.
-Those farmers will benefit directly, but the benefits may not be sufficient to compensate their investments.
+Those farmers will benefit directly, but the benefits may not be sufficient to compensate for their investments.
 To support these investments, a GWC fund needs to be created by downstream private and public water-use beneficiaries.
-Initially however, public funds may be required to bridge the gap between investments by upstream land users and the realisation of the benefits by those downstream.
+Initially, however, public funds may be required to bridge the gap between investments by upstream land users and the realization of the benefits by those downstream.

-This pilot design, coordinated by ISRIC has been piloted in Kenya, Morocco, China and Algeria with funding from the International Fund for Agricultural Development (IFAD) and government of the Netherlands in close collaboration with various national institutions.
+This pilot design, coordinated by ISRIC has been piloted in Kenya, Morocco, China, and Algeria with funding from the International Fund for Agricultural Development (IFAD) and the government of the Netherlands in close collaboration with various national institutions.

 Run-off and high evaporation rates lead to the loss of green water, defined here as the water that is held in the soil (see image below).
 Soil and water conservation (SWC) measures such as mulching and contour cropping reduce the amount of run-off and evaporation.
 As a result, the amount of water available for plants and deep percolation to the groundwater (blue water) increases.